Doctors Note Logo

 Painful Red Bumps?
 Erythema Nodosum: Medically Approved Next Steps

-Tender red or purple bumps on the shins that hurt to the touch can be erythema nodosum, which is usually self limited and often clears in 3 to 6 weeks, but it can be triggered by strep and other infections, autoimmune disease, medications, or pregnancy.
+Tender red or purple bumps on the shins that hurt to the touch are often erythema nodosum, a type of panniculitis (inflammation of the fat layer under the skin).
+It's usually self-limited and clears within 3 to 6 weeks, though it can be triggered by:

 answer background